dikei1220/https-github.com-Lolliedieb-lolMiner-releases.wiki./Fix-Clock-Nvidia-for-Cuda-(English).md

 To fix the clock Power Limit, doesn't need to be fixed.
 If you specify a Power Limit and is too low, the clock will not get fixed.
-So It is a good recomendation to put a high Power Limit and reduce the Watts with the Fix Clock Solution:
+So It is a good recomendation to put a high Power Limit and reduce the Watts with the Fix Clock Solution, only for Turing and Ampere.

 _Linux:_

-**HiveOS:** You have to put the direct value in the +Core Clock Mhz, in this example we are putting 750Mhz to the RTX 3070
+**HiveOS:** You have to put the direct value in the +Core Clock Mhz, in this example we are putting 750Mhz to the RTX 3070, only avaliable after 0.6-202@210331.

 <a href="https://ibb.co/4SnJJxs"><img src="https://i.ibb.co/YdFbbGD/HiveOS.jpg" alt="HiveOS" border="0"></a>